amin-tayebi/performance-comparison-of-Virtual-environments-Docker-NEMO-VBOX-via-LTTNG-and-Trace_compass/README.md

 you can see that memory  in NEMO is better than: Docker and Vbox in CPU scenario NEMO is better than: Vbox and Linux mint

+In another words

+# CPU performance
+Virtual Box CPU usage analyze shows 230% out of 800% with the same Hardware and scenario

+NEMO CPU usage analyze shows 38% out of 800% with the same Hardware and scenario

+DOCKER CPU usage analyze shows 16.5% out of 800% with the same Hardware and scenario

+# Memory performance
+Virtual Box memory usage analyze shows 394.8 MB with the same Hardware and scenario

+Nemo memory usage analyze shows 19.3 MB with the same Hardware and scenario

+DOCKER memory usage analyze shows 27.5 MB with the same Hardware and scenario